genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/03_go-to-the-next-level/14_customise-look-and-feel.md

 ---
-title: 'Go to the next level - Customise look and feel using layout and styles'
+title: 'Go to the next level - customise look and feel using layout and styles'
 sidebar_label: 'Customise look and feel'
 id: customize-look-and-feel
 keywords: [getting started, quick start, next level, customisation, look and feel]